SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 #### Install OBS Websocket

-SAMMI is now compatible with OBS websocket 5.0.
-As this version is still very new, please note that some of your extensions might not work with it until they have been updated.
+SAMMI is compatible with both OBS websocket 5.0 and 4.9.
+As OBSWS 5 is still very new, please note that some of your extensions might not work with it until they have been updated.

 OBS Studio 28 comes bundled with OBS Websocket 5.0.
 There is no need to download a separate plugin for it.

-To ensure the 4.x version protocol is still supported, you can download the 4.9.1-compat plugin for OBS Studio 28 available at the link below.
+To ensure the 4.9 version protocol is still supported, you can download the 4.9.1-compat plugin for OBS Studio 28 available at the link below.

 <a href="https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket 4.9.1 for OBS 28</button></a>